logank8/Budget-Manager/README.md

 This application can:
 - add any amount of spending categories
 - calculate total savings (income - all costs)
+  - when savings are calculated, the highest bound of each range is taken.
 - list spending categories as definite amounts *or* as ranges.